 TLTR: A home insurance agent doesn’t have it easy in 2021.
 This article discusses nine awesome tips that can help you achieve your sales targets and generate high-quality leads consistently.

 It isn’t mandatory for homeowners to get insurance, but if they’re paying a mortgage, their lenders will ask them for proof of insurance.
 That’s where you, a home insurance agent, come in.
 Usually, people see buying insurance as a hassle, a necessary evil.
 You’re here to show them that getting insurance can actually be a fast, easy, inexpensive, and fun process.

 But even the most creative insurance agent can hit a wall sometimes.
 Here are a few handy tips for you to follow for gaining high-quality leads.
 Home insurance will never again be hard to sell!

 What Does a Home Insurance Agent Do?

 A home insurance agent simply sells homeowners insurance.
-Of course, the job description isn’t as simple as that.
-An agent works directly with their clients to understand their risks, negotiate policies and prices, and offer discounts & after-sales services.
+Of course, the job description isn’t quite as simple as that.
+An agent works directly with their clients to understand their risks, negotiate policies and prices, and offer discounts and after-sales services.
 People don’t necessarily need insurance agents to buy policies, but it sure does make the process easier and faster.